Sage-Bionetworks/synapsePythonClient/docs/explanations/structuring_your_project.md

 ### File Views

-A file view allows you to see groups of files, tables, projects, or submissions and any associated annotations about those items.
+A File View allows you to see groups of files, tables, projects, or submissions and any associated annotations about those items.
 Annotations are an essential component to building a view.
 Annotations are labels that you apply to your data, stored as key-value pairs in Synapse.
 You can use annotations to select specific subsets of your data across many projects or folders and group things together in one view.

 You can use a view to: